sidulanaksekolahan/maven-executable-jar/README.md

 # Use this command to build jar
 mvn package spring-boot:repackage

-# After the jar is generated run the comman below
+# After the jar is generated run the command below
 java -jar target/irfan-1.0-SNAPSHOT.jar

 # It will print the message: